Manage machine catalogs

 - Make sure that you have enough unused Active Directory computer accounts.
 If you are using existing accounts, the number of machines you can add is limited by the number of accounts available.

-- If you use the Full Configuration management interface to create Active Directory computer accounts for the additional machines, you must have appropriate domain administrator permission.
+- If you use Studio to create Active Directory computer accounts for the additional machines, you must have appropriate domain administrator permission.

 Tip: